 Michael is a strong advocate for continuing education, professionalism, mentoring, and positive regard for his peers.
 He embraces these characteristics of the IAABC and plans to carry these attributes forward as a board member.

 He currently resides in Mystic, CT with his wife Jodi, two boys, two dogs, and a very understanding bunny.

-Danielle is a professional dog trainer and behavior consultant, working with dogs and cats through her business — CNY Pet Training & Behavior - in Upstate New York.
-An active volunteer in her community, she consults regularly with local rescue organizations and animal welfare agencies.
-She has served on a variety of non-profit boards and is currently the board president, lead evaluator and therapy dog class instructor for Sunshine Friends, Inc. Therapy Pet Programs where she has volunteered for over 12 years.
+Danielle is a professional dog trainer and behavior consultant, working with dogs and cats through her business — CNY Pet Training & Behavior in Upstate New York.
+An active volunteer in her community, she consults regularly with local shelters, animal rescues and governmental and animal welfare agencies.

 Patti Thorp is a seasoned IT consultant who has ventured into canine behavior and training.
 While obtaining her Master’s degree in linguistics at the University of Pennsylvania, Patti began a career as an IT Project Manager and systems expert that has lasted for more than two decades.
 During this time, she has provided project and change management services for multiple private and not-for-profit organizations, managed numerous technical staff, and written for LAN Magazine.
 She has also donated numerous volunteer hours as a technical consultant to a variety of organizations, including several AKC conformation clubs.